 - For iOS 10 and above, tap your name on top

-- Scroll down to iCloud and App and iTunes Stores
+- Scroll down to App and iTunes Stores

-- Verify these are the same accounts you used to purchase content.
+- Verify the Apple ID is the one you used to purchase content.
 You can verify the iTunes purchase history on your PC/Mac.
 Go to this page for more information.

-This is very important, as purchases are tied to the Apple ID you won't be able to restore purchased content if you're using a different account.
+As purchases are tied to the Apple ID, you won't be able to restore purchased content if you're using a different account.
+Once you're connected to the right account, do the following:

 - Search for the app on the App Store